tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 Cancel an order line in Tradecloud when it is cancelled at the buyer.

 - `Issued`, `In Progress`, `Rejected` and `Confirmed` lines will become `Cancelled` immediately (without request)
-- `Completed` lines cannot be completed
+- `Completed` lines cannot be cancelled
 - `Cancelled` lines cannot be cancelled again

 ## Cancelling by resending an order